 Addis matt black 40l twin recycling pedal bin

 This brilliant pedal bin, which contains two 20l internal buckets, makes recycling a breeze.
-It’s incredibly practical, and packed with features which might not seem particularly special but which come into their own when it’s in use.
-One example is the thin strips of colour at the top of the bin, designed to remind recyclers of each bin’s purpose, and another is the handles on either side of the bin’s exterior.
+It’s incredibly practical, and packed with features which might not seem particularly special, but come into their own when in use.
+One example is the thin strips of colour at the top of the bin, designed to remind recyclers of each bin’s purpose, and another are the handles on either side of the bin’s exterior.
 And while we never thought we’d wax lyrical about a bin pedal, this one proved us wrong – the oversized metal platform made it easy to open, even when we were wearing our favourite sausage dog-shaped slippers.
 The two 20l bins slip out in a jiffy, and the extra deepness of the soft-close lid covers the edge of the bin liner.

 Swan Gatsby 30l pedal bin